weekplan/www/_pages/academy/vision/personal-vision-statement/index.md

 3. They have a long time frame — 10 to 30 years.
 4. They are clear, compelling, and easy to grasp.
 5. They reflect your core values and core purpose.

+# EXAMPLES OF BHAGS

+# HOW TO CREATE YOUR BHAGS

+Here are a few simple steps to create your own Big, Hairy, Audacious Goals.

+1. **Think of a goal** — The first step is to think of a goal.
+Start with a clear, simple goal that reflects your vision, purpose, and core values.
+2. **Make it big** — Now that you’ve identified a goal, it’s time to make it big.
+Expand the reach of your objective.
+Make it bigger — the kind of goal that will get you jumping out of the bed each morning.
+3. **Make it hairy** — Make sure that your goal is hairy, meaning alarming and difficult.
+Why?
+Because if your goal isn’t hard, then it’s not a BHAG.
+And most likely, your goal won’t transform your company into a great one.
+4. **Make it audacious** — Your goal should be bold and fearless.
+And it must be loud enough for everyone on your team to hear.
+5. **Test it** — The next step is to test your goal using the 5 criteria for an effective BHAG.
+Is it clear, compelling, and long-term?
+6. **Take action** — It’s time to act on your goal.
+Remember that physical creation follows mental creation.
+This means that to achieve your goal, you need to think (mental) and act (physical).